JustinePham/analytics/README.md

+# To run this project:

+# Step 1: Start the Backend
+In the backend folder, run:
+- cd backend
+- node index.js
+This will start the OAuth backend at http://localhost:4000.

+# Step 2: Start the Frontend
+In the main my-oauth-app folder, run:
+- npm run dev

+This will start your Vite frontend at http://localhost:5173.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.